Stampin’ Up! UK Joining Stampin’ Up! FAQ!

 Q. I live 200 miles from you, can I still be in your team?

 Of course!
-My team is all over the UK, as you will see from our team map on the right, and while we cannot get together as a whole group, I have a very active facebook group for the team, I am in permanent contact with everyone as and when it’s needed, making one to one phone calls and dates.
-I also have a set of webinars exclusively for the team to view at leisure hidden in our downline blog, and these focus on various different parts of SU life.
+My team is all over the 5 countries we are in, and while we cannot get together as a whole group, I have a very active facebook group for the team, I am in permanent contact with everyone as and when it’s needed, making one to one phone calls and dates.
+I also have a set of training emails exclusively for the team to view at leisure, and these focus on various different parts of SU life.
 In modern life, miles make no difference!

 Q. Can I read the terms and agreement before I sign up?